RossiVinicius/TypicalityOfContextuality/README.md

 This repository was developed with the support of the Digital Horizon Europe project FoQaCiA, Foundations of quantum computational advantage, GA No. 101070558, funded by the European Union, NSERC (Canada), and UKRI (UK).

 # Contributing
 If you'd like to contribute to the project, feel free to submit issues or pull requests.
-Any optimisation in the execution of these functions, particularly concerning performance in larger Hilbert spaces.
+We welcome any optimisation in the execution of these functions, particularly concerning performance in larger Hilbert spaces.

 # License
 This project is licensed under the MIT License - see the LICENSE file for details.